AdhyyanNarang/unify/README.md

+- influence_release: submodule for data poisoning code from kohpangwei/influence-release
+- scripts: contains the experiments
-Experiments-Copy2.ipynb: Latest file for adversarial training
+	- Experiments-Copy2.ipynb: Latest file for adversarial training

-Experiments-Poison.ipynb: Latest file for poisoning with influence functions
+	- Experiments-Poison.ipynb: Latest file for poisoning with influence functions